mysensors/NodeManager/README.md

 Please note, if you configure a sleep cycle, this may have an impact on the reporting interval since the sensor will be able to report its measures ONLY when awake.
 For example if you set a report interval of 5 minutes and a sleep cycle of 10 minutes, the sensors will report every 10 minutes.

-## Running the node
+## Running your code

 Once finished configuring your node, upload your sketch to your arduino board as you are used to.

 Check your gateway's logs to ensure the node is working as expected.
 You should see the node presenting itself, presenting all the registered sensors and reporting new measures at the configured reporting interval.
-When `DEBUG` is enabled, detailed information will be available through the serial port.
+When `FEATURE_DEBUG` is enabled, detailed information will be available through the serial port.
 Remember to disable debug once the tests have been completed to save additional storage.

 ## Communicate with the sensors